 Ahad Daudi

-Co-President | Health Sciences III
+Co-President | Health Sciences IV

 Isha Masood

-Director of Events | Biomedical Discovery & Commercialization III
+Co-President | Biomedical Discovery and Commercialization IV

-Director of Marketing | Life Sciences V
+Director of Events | Honours Life Sciences Level III

-Director of Publications | Molecular Biology & Genetics IV
+Director of Marketing | Honours Biology Research Specialization IV

-Director of Finance | Life Sciences II
+Director of Publications | Health Sciences III

 Shuani Wang

-Director of Administration | Math & Statistics III
+Director of Administration & Finance | Math & Statistics III

 Cindy Vo

-Events Coordinator | Life Sciences II
+Events Coordinator | Honours Life Sciences III

 Neuroscience was the very first interest that Cindy found in academia as a child.
 She remembers so vividly picking out a book all about the brain from the library and becoming completely captivated by the intricacies and depth of our most vital organ, the one that is capable of controlling our every move, consciously and subconsciously.
-From then on, Cindy has grown this fascination not only through her studies but through joining MBRS.
+From then on, she has grown this fascination not only through her studies but also through joining MBRS.
 She has such a strong passion for neuroscience and cognitive psychology and she knew that she would love to be in a community that shared her interests.
-Cindy is looking forward to furthering her knowledge on the brain and sharing her findings with her peers!
+She is looking forward to furthering her knowledge of the brain and sharing her findings with her peers!

 Graphic Designer | Life Sciences III